makersacademy/takeaway-challenge/README.md

 Planned in irb, made an rspec feature test from that, then drew unit tests from that feature test as it threw up each error.

+2. User Story 2 - Approach

+ As a customer
+ So that I can order the meal I want
+ I would like to be able to select some number of several available dishes

+When making an order after viewing the menu, the customer can #add_dish with the dish or dishes they want to order, this adds their ordered items to the order's @in_basket, ready to be processed.

 Instructions